Papooch/nestjs-cls/README.md

 }
 ```

-If you need to inject a provider from an external module, use the `ClsService.forFeatureAsync()` registration to import it first.
+If you need to inject a provider from an external module, use the `ClsModule.forFeatureAsync()` registration to import it first.

 ```ts
 ClsModule.forFeatureAsync({